PhilippMarquardt/personal-site/blog-posts/document_parser.md

 # Document Parser

-To showcase how we can process basically any type of document that cna be represented as an image (or directly as text) I've developed a small proof of work app using two different llms.
+To showcase how we can process basically any type of document that can be represented as an image (or directly as text), I've developed a small proof of work app using two different llms.

 To get it working we first have to install https://huggingface.co/kirp/kosmos2_5 hugginface pull request which is currently not merged.